 Hello, neighbor!
 You’re welcome to jump right into information about public safety and making the neighborhood look great.
 If there’s anything you need from the City, you can call 3-1-1 or check out your options online.
 Below you’ll find a variety of resources/services (plus you might want to check the amenities listed on the neighborhood page and/or give a call to 2-1-1, the United Way’s First Call for Help).
 If you have additional content to recommend, please let us know.
-When you have a chance, don’t forget to join – because we can accomplish more together than any of us could do alone.
+When you have a chance, don’t forget to follow us on Facebook and join our email list – because we can accomplish more together than any of us could do alone.

 Income and Employment – Our neighbors at Thierica are always hiring.
-Down the hill, you might try Gill Industries corporate headquarters, and of course our Michigan Street border is home to Grand Rapids’ largest employer, Spectrum Health.
+Down the hill, you might try Gill Industries corporate headquarters, the new Embassy Suites, and of course our Michigan Street border is home to Grand Rapids’ largest employer, Spectrum Health.
 If you’re willing to travel a bit further afield, a neighbor recommends JELD-WEN.
 You can always search MiTalent.org and brush up your skills with Michigan Works.

 Housing – If you rent, be sure to check out Tenants and Landlords, A Practical Guide.
 Both renters and homebuyers can learn from the Fair Housing Center as well.
 Questions regarding service animals are currently quite common.
 New Development Corporation rehabs houses for sale to income-eligible homebuyers in our neighborhood.
 Owner-occupants and renters (via their landlords) can benefit from the City of Grand Rapids’ Housing and Rental Rehabilitation Programs and Lead Hazard Reduction.
 More lead-safe information can be found at Get The Lead Out.
 Learn to do home improvement yourself at Home Repair Services’ free classes and/or receive income-eligible services.
 If you live north or east of Coit Park but west of Lafayette, you are likely in the Neighborhood Enterprise Zone and could apply for an exemption certificate connected with major repairs.